rohancragg/blog-notes/docs/misc/cloud-dev-vms.md

 #### Use Visual Studio Code inside of WSL

 I was amazed to find that I can open VSCode from a directory in the WSL shell (e.g. perhaps I just cloned a code repo and navigated into a folder).
-I can simply hit `code .` and we're away:
+I can simply hit `code .` and I'm off!

 More here: <https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode#open-a-wsl-project-in-visual-studio-code>